stack

 You may be prompted to run some of the following along the way:

-to create a stack configuration file for an existing project. stack will figure out what Stackage release (LTS or nightly) is appropriate for the dependencies.stack setup
+stack newto create a brand new project.stack initto create a stack configuration file for an existing project. stack will figure out what Stackage release (LTS or nightly) is appropriate for the dependencies.stack setupto download and install the correct GHC version in an isolated location (default~/.stack) that won’t interfere with any system-level installations.
+(For information on installation paths, please use thestack pathcommand.)

 If you just want to install an executable using stack, then all you have